 What Can I Put in a Skip Bin?

 Skip bins are versatile.
-They accommodate different types of waste such as bricks, concrete, soil, metal, furniture, and general rubbish.
+They accommodate different types of waste such as general rubbish, bricks, concrete, soil, metal (scrap metal), furniture, soil, dirt, and even sand.

 Overall, general waste, green waste, and building materials are usually fine.